seglo/connect-prism/README.md

 * 0.2.1 Fixed record mode and tests so we don't release broken again!
 * 0.2.2 Support change origin.
 * 0.3.0 Forked from grunt-connect-prism to core library.
 Added delay and mock/404 feature from [Miloš Mošovský](https://github.com/MilosMosovsky).
+* 0.4.0 Added rewrite functionality.  'mockrecord' mode.
+More non-verbose logging for mock and recording operations.